DeviGopinath/WT-Assignment/README.md

 Open the Form and Table HTML files in different tabs.

-You can see that after entering the data and clicking the 'Add' button the data has been tranferred the the Table in `Table.html`
+You can see that after entering the data in `Form.html` and clicking the 'Add' button the data has been tranferred the the Table in `Table.html`